-Suicide recognize Prevention Week and National Recovery Month.
-We received a proclamation from the Riverside County Board of Supervisors recognizing these two events in support of the Riverside County Suicide Prevention Plan.
-Continued support recognizes National Recovery Month to increase awareness and understanding of mental and disorders substance and use celebrate recovery.
+Suicide Prevention Month Virtual Activities: In September, we focus on Suicide Prevention - so we can decrease the stigma related to the topic of suicide and increase awareness about suicide prevention.
+The month of September also recognizes National Recovery Month to increase awareness and understanding of mental and disorders substance and use celebrate recovery.
 Starting conversations that encourage helpseeking can build resiliency in our communities.
-FY20/21 In we launched a social media campaign that included activities community members could do in their homes and communities while still keeping physical distance and staying safe.
+In FY20/21 we launched a social media campaign that included activities community members could do in their homes and communities while still keeping physical distance and staying safe.
 The theme for September 2020 was "Hope, Resilience, and Recovery."
 PEI Administration developed a calendar with lots of activities that could be done safely, and virtually, to spread the message about suicide prevention, emotional resiliency, recovery, and hope.
 Each week had a theme and highlighted activities such as color for calmness, listening to music, lighting a candle for World Suicide Prevention Day, heart installation wall, fortune teller affirmations, gratitude jar activity, and a directing change screening.